cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 7. Under **Impersonation**, check **Enable domains to protect** and **Include domains I own**.
 8. Click **Save**.
 9. Click **Edit actions**.
-10. Under **If a message is detected as user impersonation**, select one of the following:
+10. Under **If a message is detected as domain impersonation**, select one of the following:
     - **Redirect the message to other email addresses**
     - **Move the message to the recipients' Junk Email folders**
     - **Quarantine the message**